 Six factors to consider when balancing decisions between built-in and portable AV equipment

-By Jeff Loether, President of ELECTRO-MEDIA DESIGN, Ltd.
+By Jeff Loether, President and founder of ELECTRO-MEDIA DESIGN, Ltd.

 To say that AV services are "out of balance" in some operations is an understatement.
 When properly managed, AV can produce the second highest profit margin in a hotel - behind rooms.
 However, as my good friend John Burns, president of Hospitality Technology Consulting, recently said, "No one understands [AV], and no one really wants to."

 Another out-of-balance condition arises when the hotel's corporate design standards dictate that the facility must have basic AV technologies built in, but there is no maintenance program, repair budget, or upgrade program to keep the systems working and current.
 Installed technology is considered part of the building's fixed equipment.
 That means, if something goes wrong with it, it's the hotel's responsibility to fix it.
 When this built-in equipment is not routinely maintained, it will deteriorate and fail, typically during or right before an event.
 From this point forward, the built-in systems are considered unreliable and portable systems are used at a much higer cost to the hotel and guest.
 And, it's just not fair to try to get the out-sourced AV services provider to be responsible for the hotel's buiilt-in systems.
 It's not their equipment, and they make money renting their own portable equipment.